A Guide for Dye, Pigment, Edible, Sublimation, DTF & Film Positive Inks

 2. Dye-Based Ink

 Dye inks are fully water-soluble and remain fluid longer than pigment inks.
 This makes them less prone to clogging and ideal for casual or low-volume printing.
-Still, leaving a dye-based printer unused for extended periods can result in color fading or light drying.
+Still, leaving a dye-based printer unused for too long can cause slight color fading or light drying around the nozzles.

-With InkProducts Inc’s American-made dye-based refill kits, a quick print once a week—such as a full-color test page—can keep everything running efficiently.
+With InkProducts Inc’s American-made dye-based refill kits, printing a full-color test page every 2–3 weeks will keep your system running smoothly and maintain consistent color output.

 Recommended Usage: Every 2–3 days